nadeemakhter0602/RESP/README.md

 Implementation of certain parts of the Redis serialization protocol (RESP) specification.

-* Implemented RESP encoding and decoding.
+* Implemented RESP parsing, encoding and decoding with unit tests.
 * Implemented a simple redis client command-line utility.

 ```